Custom Search Form in WordPress (Without Plugin)

 </form>

-Now all we need to do is load this search form using the function get_search_form() as shown in code snippet below:
+Now all we need to do is load this search form using the function get_search_form() as shown in the code snippet below:

 <?php get_search_form(); ?>